 The NSW Government invited telecommunications providers to provide expanded broadband internet access within regional NSW.
 This program had a particular focus on working with regional service providers.

 Yless4U was the first provider announced following the tender process.

-Yless4U will deliver a wireless broadband internet service to 11 communities, that previously relied on a satellite internet service.
+Yless4U will deliver a wireless broadband internet service to 10 communities across the Monaro region.
+This will provide coverage to around 3,200 premises that previously relied on a satellite internet service.

 Regional Digital Connectivity program

 In 2019, the NSW Government expanded its commitment to improving regional connectivity with the $400 million Regional Digital Connectivity program.